Our History

 The Peterborough Police Service with PDS and other supporting organizations received funding in August 2016 from the Proceeds of Crime Front-Line Policing program to work with the Peterborough Regional Health Centre (PRHC) to implement a naloxone distribution kit program through the hospital’s emergency department.
 Learn more here.

 A Question of Care (QoC) is launched in 2015 as an awareness campaign and training initiative for helping professionals in Peterborough.
-It continues to this day as a local capacity-building initiative focused on strengthening and developing skills, knowledge, and awareness to address the intersections between trauma, stigma, substance use, and mental illness by creating space for mutual learning, respectful dialogue, and fostering collaboration.
+It continues to this day as a local capacity-building initiative focused on building and strengthening skills, knowledge, and awareness to address the intersections between substance use, stigma, mental illness, and trauma.
 Learn more and view upcoming training sessions here.

 2013-2015